Kafva/maw/README.md

 # maw
-Maw provides a way to declaratively configure metadata for media files based on a config.
+Maw provides a way to declaratively configure metadata for mp4/m4a files based on a config.
 Example configuration, read by default from `~/.config/maw/maw.yml`:

 ```yaml